-\paragraph{Heat kernel estimates.} Classically it is known that the kernels of symmetric diffusions have some H\"older regularity.
-By `classically' we refer to \cite{Mos61,Mos64,Nas58,DeG57}.
-In random environments, few results are known on H\"older behavior: Conlon and Naddaf \cite{CN00} and Delmotte and Deuschel \cite{DD05} treated the case of random conductance with a uniform ellipticity condition, see also \cite{GO11}.
-The entropy techniques developed for the proof of theorem \ref{thm:percolation} allow to give a very short proof that the space derivative exists.
+Classically \cite{DeG57,Mos61,Mos64,Nas58}, the kernels of symmetric diffusions are known to have some H\"older regularity.
+In random environments, few results are known on H\"older behavior: Conlon and Naddaf \cite{CN00} and Delmotte and Deuschel \cite{DD05} treated the case of random conductance with a uniform ellipticity condition; see also \cite{GO11}.
+The entropy techniques developed for the proof of Theorem~\ref{thm:percolation} allow one to give a very short proof that the space derivative exists.
 Moreover, it applies in a very general context.
 We present the case of percolation.